Resources

 Be Careful with Plants and Decorations

 Another potential danger for pets during the holidays is getting injured or sick from plants and decorations.
-Some seasonal plants, such as holly, mistletoe, poinsettias, and lilies, can be poisonous to pets if nibbled or eaten; lily pollen is especially toxic to cats.
+Some seasonal plants -- such as holly, mistletoe, poinsettia, daffodills, pine, and lilies -- can be poisonous to pets if nibbled or eaten; lily pollen and daffodill bulbs are especially toxic to cats.
 Artificial plants made from silk or plastic can be a safer alternative, or you can choose a pet-safe bouquet.

 Christmas trees and holiday greens can also pose a threat to pets, as they can cause intestinal obstruction or puncture if ingested.
-Make sure to secure your tree so it does not tip over, and keep the water base covered, as it may contain fertilizers or bacteria.
+Make sure to secure your tree so it does not tip over, and keep the water base covered, as it may contain fertilizers, bacteria and pine oil residue.

 Keep wires, batteries, and glass or plastic ornaments away from your pet, as they can cause electric shock, burns, or cuts.
 Be especially careful with small "button batteries" that can be easily swallowed (a danger to young children as well as pets); seek immediate medical attention if a pet or child swallows one of these batteries.

-Make sure electrical wires are in good condition, reasonably new and not frayed, and that lights strips don't contain broken bulbs.
-Grandpa's light strings might bring back fond memories, but they aren't up to today's safety standards, and may have dry-rotten insulation; it's best to leave those packed away.
+Make sure electrical wires are in good condition, reasonably new and not frayed, and that light strips don't contain broken bulbs.
+Grandpa's light strings might bring back fond memories, but they don't meet today's safety standards, and might have dry-rotten insulation; it's best to leave those packed away.
 For added safety, use LED lights instead of incandescent lights, as they "burn" cooler and are usually made of shatter-resistant plastic.
 LEDs save energy too!

 Provide a Safe and Comfortable Environment

 The holidays can be stressful for pets, especially if there are changes in their routine or environment.
-Loud noises, unfamiliar people, and travel can make your pet anxious or fearful.
+Loud noises (see below), unfamiliar people, and travel can make your pet anxious or fearful.

 To help your pet cope, provide them with a safe and comfortable place where they can retreat if they feel overwhelmed.
 This can be a bedroom, a crate, or a cozy bed with their favorite toys.
 Make sure they have access to fresh water and food, and try to maintain their normal exercise and play schedules.